ColinScott/unifi-markdown-extractor/README.md

 The tool generates a directory structure containing a Markdown files documenting the network and firewall configuration.

+This tool is built on the [AbstractCode UniFi Client](https://github.com/ColinScott/unifi-client)

 ## Disclaimer

 This tool comes with no warranty of any kind.
 It may completely destroy your network or otherwise impair its functionality.
 Use at your own risk.